 There are several types of cocktail glasses you may want to acquire if you want to establish your own awesome home bar.
-We've all seen it in movies, when the protagonist goes home, opens their home bar and makes their own awesome cocktail after a long day at work.
+We've all seen it in movies, when the protagonist goes home, opens their home bar and makes their own delicious cocktail after a long day at work.
 If you've ever been confused by the different types of cocktail glasses, this article is here to enlighten you and explain the differences between them all.

 Buying different types of cocktail glasses is not as complicated as it may initially seem.
 In fact, they can all be acquired for reasonable prices and the good news is that if handled correctly glasses last for a very long time.
 When you go to a bar, you will notice that each cocktail comes in its own glass.